 This article appeared in SoFi's On the Money newsletter.
 Not getting it?
 Sign up here.

 2. Build a financial buffer.
-If you don’t have credit card debt, shore up your savings so you’re prepared for the unexpected.
-Having enough to cover three to six months’ worth of expenses can make a huge difference if you lose your job, have a medical emergency, or suddenly need a home repair.
+If your savings wouldn’t cover at least three months of your living expenses (ideally six months’ worth,) use your refund to shore it up.
+This will help prepare you for the unexpected – providing a critical safety net if you lose your job, have a medical emergency, or suddenly need a home repair.
 And if you put it in a high-yield savings account like SoFi’s, you’ll be capitalizing on interest rates too.

 3. Jumpstart your retirement, health, or college savings accounts.
 Investing in your future is a great way to leverage the potential earning power of your money.
 And it’s more rewarding when there are tax advantages.